pcarbo/kyoto/README.md

 basic linear regression compared to the LMM, in the F2 and F34 cohorts?
 How can you explain these trends?

 3. It is also useful to compare the genome-wide scans in the F2 and F34 generations, because the patterns of linkage disequilibrium are very different.
 (The F34 mice have accumulated many more recombinations.)
-Based on the results in freezetocue and albino, what can you say about the F2 and F34 mice in terms of: (1) ability to identify QTLs?
+Based on the results in freezetocue (and albino), what do you observe about the F2 and F34 mice in terms of: (1) ability to identify QTLs?
 (2) overlap in the QTLs?
 (3) ability to pinpoint the location of the genetic polymorphisms underlying these traits?
 Are the significance thresholds different in the F2 and F34 cohorts?
 If so, why?
 In what way do the two mapping methods behave differently in the F2 and F34 populations?

-4. Optional: What locus do you identify for the albino trait?
+4. **Optional:** What locus do you identify for the albino trait?
 Does the QTL region overlap a known gene for this trait?
 Search for the associated SNPs in the [UCSC Genome Browser](http://genome.ucsc.edu) (Mouse Genome Assembly 37) to investigate this.